 Since StoneFly provides backup for on-premise servers, cloud servers and other endpoints to Azure cloud and Amazon AWS cloud, we are offering a comparison of these object storage tiers.

 Both AWS S3-IA and Azure CBS are best for lower frequency access where performance and latency are important.
 They have the best prices for storage but they charge more for access.
 This makes them ideal for long term media storage, backup and disaster recovery.
-In the following, we will look into the features of AWS S3-IA and Azure CBS and see how they compare on the following aspects: Granularity, Availability, Performance, Scalability, Security, Regional Availability, Changing Access Tier, Quirks and Considerations, and Pricing.
+In the following, we will look into the features of AWS S3-IA and Azure CBS and see how they compare on the following aspects: Granularity, Availability, Performance, Cloud Scalability, Security, Regional Availability, Changing Access Tier, Quirks and Considerations, and Pricing.

 Granularity or graininess is the quality of being grainy or in other words, how detailed a certain thing is.
 In terms of AWS and Azure, it pertains to their storage and processing of data and information.
 Both AWS S3-IA and Azure CBS permit the user to set some information to lower access frequency while some to normal frequency.
 However, the granularity at which you can set it varies.